code-with-amitk/Code-examples/programming_lang/c++/c++11/range-based-for/README.md

 ## RANGE BASED FOR LOOP
   - **What** For loop executing over a range.
   - **Why RBL**
-    a.
-Less suceptible to segmentation fault. i++ can cause writing over the range.
+    - Less suceptible to segmentation fault. i++ can cause writing over the range.
-    b.
-RBL are faster wrt traditional loops in nanoseconds precision.
+    - RBL are faster wrt traditional loops in nanoseconds precision.
 ```
       for (auto i : v)                          //10575 nanosec.
 Calculated using chrono
             cout << i << ' ';